 International Student and Scholar Services – Intercultural Programs

 ISSS is the home-away-from-home for many of our international students.
 In addition to being the central reservoir for immigration information, ISSS organizes a number of intercultural programs including: TALK – a weekly intercultural discussion group, Roadtrip USA – field trips exploring U.S. multiculturalism, Global Café – an informal gathering on the ISSS patio, AU Diplomats – a student group that represents AU to the global community, and the International Student Leadership Team.

 The U.S. Department of State supports a network of Educational Advising Centers around the world.
 These centers are equipped with experienced professional advisors who provide international students with valuable information and services to facilitate their higher education and study opportunities in the United States.

 Such information and services include, but are not limited to, life, culture and educational environment in the United States and pre-departure orientation.
 Chat with an EducationUSA advisor in your home country before you leave for Washington D.C.!
-Click here to find a regional Educational Advising Center near you.
+Find a regional Educational Advising Center.